 The 2017 goal to reduce nitrogen loads discharged into Long Island Sound from wastewater treatment plants has been met.

 Data is not yet available for the second half of the target – reducing nitrogen from nonpoint source and stormwater inputs.

 The 2000 Total Maximum Daily Load (TMDL) agreement between EPA and the states of Connecticut and New York called for a 60 percent reduction from the baseline level of 59,000 trade equalized pounds per day of nitrogen.
 As of 2017, this goal has been met.
-In 2019, nitrogen loads decreased by 401 pounds per day from the prior year, but it is still higher than in 2017, the year with the lowest amount.
+In 2020, nitrogen loads decreased by 2,959 pounds per day from the prior year, and is the lowest on record.

 Through the middle of the last decade, there was a significant trend of year to year declines in the amount of nitrogen discharged from wastewater treatment plants into Long Island Sound as more advanced Biological Nutrient Removal systems came online at the plants.
 With most of the upgrades accomplished by 2016, nitrogen loads have since fluctuated up and down by relatively small amounts, mainly may due to other factors, such as high precipitation rates decreasing the efficiency of nitrogen removal, and more development increasing amounts of sewage requiring treatment.

 Greater than normal amounts of precipitation are believed to be primary causes in Connecticut of increased nitrogen being discharged into the Sound from Connecticut and New York in 2018 and 2019.
 Heavy rainfall and elevated groundwater levels entering as infiltration and inflow into a wastewater treatment plant through the sewage collection system could fill a wastewater treatment plant’s processing tanks to near capacity or capacity.
 If that happens, the effectiveness of treatment technologies to break down nitrogen into a harmless gas can be reduced.